British Values

 Democracy

 Democracy plays a key role within day to day life of our Academy.
-Students have the opportunity to have their voices heard through our Academy Student Leaders and play a part in our staff recruitment process.
-Student representative as well as our Y11 Prefects, Head Prefect and Head Boy and Girl are selected through an election process, as voted by staff and students.
+Pupils have the opportunity to have their voices heard through our Academy Pupil Leaders and play a part in our staff recruitment process.
+Pupil representative as well as our Y11 Prefects, Head Prefect and Head Boy and Girl are selected through an election process, as voted by staff and pupils.

 In 2015 we held the General Election